Skip to main content

 Noise Detection

-To detect the noise in the house (on a linux OS) a good solution is to use some linux command that allow you to record "sound' and then analyze the track: arecord and sox.
+To detect the noise in the house (on a linux OS) a good solution is to use some linux command that allows you to record sound and then analyze the track: arecord and sox.
 I created a little Ruby script (that I found some months ago on the net, but I completed and improved it later) that record for n seconds using the computer/webcam microphone and send you an email if the recorded noise threshold is greater than the set value.

 You can check the script usage guide with the -h parameter